 The key here is matching the input type to the data being entered.
 It’s one of the best ways to make your forms a pleasure to complete.

 Set Up Dedicated Mobile Tracking in Google Analytics

-Google Analytics is a great free package but the basic tracking setup can be improved, particularly for websites that generate large volumes of traffic.
+Google Analytics is a great free package but the basic tracking setup leaves a lot of room for improvement, particularly for websites that generate large volumes of traffic.